 Our in-house design capabilities underpin our strength in undertaking contracts in both subcontractor and main contractor capacities at the highest level of technical excellence.
-As the only ground improvement dedicated contractor in Oceania, we have established ourselves as industry leaders in both design and construction by pioneering techniques needed to get your job done ahead of schedule and budget.
+As the only dedicated ground improvement contractor in Oceania, we have established ourselves as industry leaders in both design and construction by pioneering techniques needed to get your job done ahead of schedule and budget.

 Our first projects in the region can be traced back to the 1970s.
-Since then, we have delivered some of the largest ground improvement projects within both public and private sectors in Oceania such as the NSW Pacific Highway upgrade, the Brisbane International Cruise Terminal, the Parakariore Sports and Recreation Centre in Christchurch, the Melbourne Metro or the Sydney Gateway.
+Since then, we have delivered some of the largest ground improvement projects within both public and private sectors in Oceania such as NSW Pacific Highway Upgrade, Brisbane International Cruise Terminal, Parakariore Sports and Recreation Centre in Christchurch, Melbourne Metro, Sydney Gateway and Perth Optus Stadium.

-With more than 50-years of local experience, we are familiar with both the Australian and New Zealand incredible geotechnical diversity, the many challenges they bring as well as local codes and design guidelines.
+With more than 50 years of local experience, we are familiar with both the Australian and New Zealand incredible geotechnical diversity, the many challenges they bring as well as local codes and design guidelines.

 "Excellent Design and Construct services, great working relationship during tender, design and delivery.
 A great plus was the confidence and knowledge demonstrated by the design team during complex stakeholder geotechnical discussions to design and deliver a ground improvement system in challenging geotechnical conditions.
 They always exceeded our expectations and provided expertise with a professional approach."